MarianArlt/kde-plasma-chili/README.md

   `HidePasswordRevealIcon=true`
   `PasswordFieldOutlined=false`
   `PasswordFieldCharacter=`
-  *Here are some funny ones you can copy: ⁙ ⁕ ○ █ ©*
+  `## The character shown when your password is hidden.
+Here are some funny ones you can copy: ⁙ ⁕ ○ █ ©`
   `PasswordFieldPlaceholderText=Password`

   * Adjust sizes of the themes components (dangerous! full integers!):